 Lant said the committee has a total of six years to work with children’s services, and are currently at the point in their investigation that they are collecting public input.

-Page 2 of 2 - “We need to find out what people think of the system,” Lant said.
+“We need to find out what people think of the system,” Lant said.
 “Have they had good experiences?
 Have they had bad experiences?
 What do we need to work on changing?”

 Lant has already held one listening post on the subject, a daytime session in Pineville.